Perseus333/Perseus333/README.md

 ### Hello there 👋

 *I'm a hobbyist programmer interested in all kinds of stuff except JavaScript.*

-I also quite enjoy collaborative projects, so if you have an idea contact me at: perseusmith73@gmail.com

 ### Personal Website: https://perseuslynx.dev